Kenneth Wollack is president of NDI. He has been actively involved in foreign affairs, journalism and politics since 1972.

 Mr. Wollack has been active in American politics, serving on the national staff of the McGovern presidential campaign in 1972.
 He graduated from Earlham College in Richmond, Ind., and was a senior fellow at UCLA’s School for Public Affairs.

-Mr. Wollack currently is a member of the Advisory Committee on Voluntary Foreign Aid and has served as chairman of the U.S. Committee for the United Nations Development Programme.
+Mr. Wollack has served as a member of USAID's Advisory Committee on Voluntary Foreign Aid and as chairman of the U.S. Committee for the United Nations Development Programme.

 Selected writings and speeches from Mr. Wollack: